AlfredBr/codesiz/README.md

 - Language filtering options:
   - `-i` to include only a specific language type (ignores languages.json).
   - `-e` to exclude a specific language file type as defined in languages.json.
+- Additional options:
+  - `-k` to exclude the largest *n* files from the analysis.
+For example, `-k 1` excludes the largest file, and `-k 2` excludes the two largest files.
+(The excluded files are displayed separately.)

 ## Building